dartarrow/personalspace/README.md

 personalspace
 =============

-Leap Motion for the mouse.
+Leap Motion for the mouse, with the Personal Space approach.

 Product of Baylor HCI lab.
+Released under GPLv2.

-OK, so there's no code here just yet.
-Watch this space (har har), updates to follow real soon.
+For help contact author.